whatcodehaveyougit/JS-30-day-challenge/19 - Webcam Fun/README.md

 video.addEventListener('canplay', paintToCanvas )

 Getting a photo of the video stream and piping that into an <img /> element was a very interesting process.
 Commented each step to explain what was happening, pretty cool!

+When uploading this to git I forgot to gitignore the node_modules, classic!

+To fix I did:

+git push -f origin last_known_good_commit:branch_name This pushed my last known good commit to remote

+Then I cleared my local commits git reset --hard origin/master

+Completely, reset!

+Now I just re added the folder with the gitignore of course.